 If you’re looking to hire a project manager from a pool of external candidates, you have a slightly different challenge.
 In the short amount of time you have to get to know someone during an interview, you must glean whether they possess these qualities.

-A good way to accomplish this is by asking your candidates to come prepared with visual examples.
+A good way to accomplish this is by asking your candidates to come prepared with visual examples or certifications they've received.
 In the same way a sales candidate would provide their quarterly numbers, ask a project manager candidate to provide some samples of their completed projects.

 This offers a verbal explanation of the project and allows you to see the impact they’ve had in the past.